 - After recoupment, royalties are shared according to the agreed split.

-In some contracts, the publisher investment is deemed to be recouped in case the developer’s share of the Net Revenue equals the publisher’s investment.
-This actually means that the publisher wants to recoup its investment through the developer’s portion of revenues (rather than its own).
-The effect of such a structure is that once the investment has actually been recouped, the publisher will have also made a certain profit.
+In some contracts, the publisher’s investment is deemed recouped when the developer’s share of Net Revenue equals the publisher’s investment.
+This means the publisher wants to recoup its investment through the developer’s portion of revenues rather than from total revenue.
+The effect is that once the investment has been recouped, the publisher has already earned a profit.

 - Publisher invests €500,000.